forestryio/forestry.io/hugo/content/blog/creating-a-multilingual-blog-with-jekyll.md

     public/
     _config.yml

 Anthony’s example kept the English content at the top level of the project, but I decided to place it in its own `en` directory.
-I find this makes it easier to keep content organized, but the downside is that we will have to build a new homepage, since the user now needs to navigate to `/en/` to see the English content (more on that in a moment.)
+I find this makes it easier to keep content organized, but the downside is that we will have to build a new homepage since the user now needs to navigate to `/en/` to see the English content (more on that in a moment.)

 ### Use Front Matter To Identify Languages and Link Posts